Burlington Garden Obelisk

 Trellis made from 2 cm (0.79”) steel tubing and 1.5 cm (0.59”) steel bands.
-Hot-dip galvanized and powder coated black.
-Large spike provided for securing to the ground and permitting the freestanding of the trellis.
+Hot-dip galvanised and powder coated black.
+Large spike provided for securing to the ground and permitting the freestanding of this flat shape garden obelisk.
 Made in one single piece.
 Other colours on request.
 10 years guarantee against rust.

-When placed in front of a wall, the Burlington Trellis seems to be directly attached to it, even though there is no contact.
+When placed in front of a wall, the flat shape Burlington Garden Obelisk seems to be directly attached to it, even though there is no contact.
 You may at some time wish to plant a house wall or dull grey garage bordering on your property.
 Getting permission to drill the holes you will need to attach a wall trellis is not always easy.
-However, the sturdy iron Burlington Trellis, which is anchored in the ground, can help to overcome this obstacle.
-The solid anchor, which is not unlike an old-fashioned shoe scraper, ensures that this trellis is completely stable, offering a good alternative to a wall trellis for anyone wishing to conceal an unattractive surface behind a sheet of colour and foliage.
+However, the flat shape sturdy iron Burlington Garden Obelisk, which is anchored in the ground, can help to overcome this obstacle.
+The solid anchor, which is not unlike an old-fashioned shoe scraper, ensures that this flat shape garden obelisk is completely stable, offering a good alternative to a wall trellis for anyone wishing to conceal an unattractive surface behind a sheet of colour and foliage.

-Thanks to its flat shape, the Burlington Trellis is a practical means of dividing a garden into different sections.
-And if a number of frames are placed in a row and planted with creeper, they can quickly become a screen to shield your privacy.
-If you are looking for an effective but airy way to keep your compost or dustbins out of sight, this delightful trellis is the ideal solution.
+Thanks to their flat shape, the Burlington Garden Obelisks are a practical means of dividing a garden into different sections.
+And if a number of flat shape garden obelisks are placed in a row and planted with creeper, they can quickly become a screen to shield your privacy.
+If you are looking for an effective but airy way to keep your compost or dustbins out of sight, this delightful flat shape garden obelisk is the ideal solution.